JackEblan/EblanLauncher/README.md

 ## About The Project

-Most Android launchers are just forks of AOSP’s Launcher3.
-I wanted to try something different—building from scratch while welcoming new developers and applying solid coding principles and best practices to keep the project alive for the long run.
-Open-source Launcher3 forks often end up abandoned because of their complexity, making it tough for newcomers to contribute.
-And, not gonna lie… a lot of them are still written in Java and rely on legacy APIs.
+Most Android launchers are just AOSP Launcher3 forks.
+I wanted to build from scratch, make it easy for new developers to contribute, and follow solid coding practices to keep it sustainable.
+Open-source Launcher3 forks often get abandoned due to complexity, many still use Java and legacy APIs.
+Closed-source launchers are locking features behind paywalls and adding trackers.
+My goal is to offer powerful features with no compromises on privacy.

-Meanwhile, many closed-source launchers are starting to get greedy—locking features behind paywalls and sneaking in trackers.
-My goal is to give everyone the joy of using powerful features without compromising privacy.
+**YAGNI ("You Aren't Gonna Need It")** is a principle which arose from extreme programming (XP) that states a programmer should not add functionality until deemed necessary.

 ## Screenshots